18 Sep Postcards

 It’s a reflection on a door in a small village called Hermance very close to the French border and near Geneva, Switzerland.

 There is a nice hiking area through fields, forest and vineyards.
-Starting point is the this idyllic village with traditional houses.
+The starting point is this idyllic village with traditional houses.

 Another fun fact: I added an extra that can only be seen in UV-blacklight.